hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

   C:>
 ```

-3. After the above steps, I had the tool to convert any HPE GreenLake APIs in OpenAPI Standard 3.0 to a client libraries for any popular scripting or programming languages as listed in the [website](https://openapi-generator.tech/docs/generators).
+3. With that, I had the tool to convert any of the HPE GreenLake APIs in OpenAPI Standard 3.0 to a client library for the popular scripting or programming languages listed in the [website](https://openapi-generator.tech/docs/generators).

 ## But wait!
 What about converting those OpenAPI Standard 3.1 spec files to a client library?